George Savile, 1st Marquess of Halifax: Test Act and the Catholic Question, 1673–1678

 He was elected a Fellow of the Royal Society in November 1675.

-In 1678 he took an active part in the investigation of the "Popish Plot," to which he appears to have given excessive credence, but opposed the bill that was passed on 30 October 1678, to exclude Roman Catholics from the House of Lords.
+In 1678, he took an active part in the investigation into the "Popish Plot," to which he appears to have given excessive credence, but opposed the bill that was passed on 30 October 1678, to exclude Roman Catholics from the House of Lords.

 Privy Councillor, 1679–1680

 In 1679, after Danby's fall from grace, Halifax became a member of the newly constituted privy council.
 With Charles, who had at first "kicked at his appointment," he quickly became a favourite, his lively and "libertine" conversation being named by Bishop Gilbert Burnet as his chief attraction for the king.
-His dislike of the Duke of York and of the crypto-Catholic tendencies of the court did not induce him to support the rash attempt of Lord Shaftesbury to substitute the illegitimate Duke of Monmouth for James in the succession.
+His dislike of the Duke of York and of the crypto-Catholic tendencies of the court did not induce him to support the rash attempt by Lord Shaftesbury to substitute the illegitimate Duke of Monmouth for James in the succession.
 He feared Shaftesbury's ascendancy in the national councils and foresaw nothing but civil war and confusion as a result of his scheme.
 He declared against the exclusion of James, was made an earl in 1679, and was one of the "Triumvirate" which now directed public affairs.
 He assisted in passing into law the Habeas Corpus Act.
-According to Sir William Temple he showed great severity in putting the laws against the Roman Catholics into force although in 1680 he voted against the execution of Lord Stafford.
+According to Sir William Temple, he showed great severity in putting the laws against the Roman Catholics into force, although in 1680 he voted against the execution of Lord Stafford.